Shegaon: Anand Sagar

 Shegaon has a tourist attraction called "Anand Sagar".
 The project's budget is ₹300 crore (3 billion rupees).
-Anand Sagar was developed in 2005 by Shri Gajanan Maharaj Mandir Trust on about 350 acre of land. it is a spiritual and entertainment centre for pilgrims, build around a Dhyan Mandir.
+Anand Sagar was developed in 2005 by Shri Gajanan Maharaj Mandir Trust on about 350 acre of land.
+It is a spiritual and entertainment centre for pilgrims, built around a Dhyana Mandir.
 There is a 30–35 ft statue of Swami Vivekananda above a meditation cell at the centre of the water reservoir.
 It is a replica of Vivekananda Kendra at Kanyakumari.
-There is an Amphitheatre which seats 3,500 people, used to organize cultural activities, functions, and exhibitions.
+There is an Amphitheatre which seats 3,500 people, used to organise cultural activities, functions, and exhibitions.
 The water reservoir being developed is anticipated to meet existing and proposed needs of the Sansthan.

 Shegaon Tehsil

 Shegaon Tehsil is part of the Buldhana district.
 It consists of 436 km2, 95 villages, and a population of around 125,000 people.

 Some of the villages are: Janori, Kalkhed, Jalamb, Pahurjira, Bhota, Sagoda, Bhongaon, Dadgaon, Matargaon, Mongaon Digras, Taroda Tarodi, Pahurpurna, Manasgaon, Adsul, Zadegaon, Palodi, Shrikshetra Nagzari, Chincholi Karfarma, Gaigaon, Jawala Palaskhed, Wankhed, Jawala, Alasana, Kherda, Gaulkhed, Takali Viro, Lasura, Warkhed, Amboda, Machchhindrakhed, Lanjud, Pimpri Deshmukh, Tintrav, Gavhan, and Taroda Kasaba.